 The greens and filters were replaced because of extensive damage.
 The current media is pyrolucite; media level is checked yearly and additional pyrolucite is added as needed.
 In total there are 8 pressure filters.

 Chlorination - 15% concentration solution of Sodium Hypochlorite (NaHCl) is used for disinfection.
 The process is automated by means of a chlorinator to achieve a minimum concentration of 0.2 milligrams per litre throughout the system.
 NaHCl solution is delivered twice per year.

 Storage – There are two treated water reservoirs which are used to supply the city with extra water during peak demands, and to store water when excess demand is not required.

 - The 6.8 million litres reservoir is located at 106 Avenue & 106 Street.
 It has an average turnover of 18 hours.

-- The 36.4 million litres reservoir is located at the East Bypass Road (79 Street) & 112 Avenue.
+- The 36.4 million litres reservoir is located at Northern Lights Drive & 112 Avenue.
 It has an average turnover of 4 days.

 Unidirectional Flushing Program (UDF)

 What Is Unidirectional Flushing? - UDF is a method of cleaning the water mainlines through a network of flushing sequences with the water being discharged from a fire hydrant.
 The UDF program involves closing valves in a specific sequence to create water movement in one direction while opening specific hydrants at the end of that sequence.
 Maintaining the flushing sequence is important so that the water used in the flushing sequence remains clean.
 The UDF technique allows higher water flow velocities by isolating certain sections of the water mains.
 This higher water velocity allows for better scouring of pipes and will use 40% less water in the flushing process than traditional flushing.